jonasprokop/jonasprokop/README.md

-Also you can reach me at jonas.prokop22@gmail.com
+You can reach me at jonas.prokop22@gmail.com